brian7704/OpenTAKServer-docs/docs/opentak_icu/index.md

 ***

-If your server is using self-signed certificates, and you wish to stream encrypted audio and video, you'll need your server's trust store certificate in PKCS12 (.p12 file extension) format.
+If your server is using self signed certificates and you wish to stream encrypted audio and video, you'll need your server's trust store certificate in PKCS12 (.p12 file extension) format.
 If your RTSP server is using the same certificates as your TAK server, you can use the same trust store certificate and certificate password in OpenTAK ICU.
 After selecting the certificate and providing